Drag Race Philippines: Untucked!

-Fashion Photo RuView

-Ongina and Rock M. Sakura hosted the American webseries Fashion Photo RuView, where they reviewed the garments from contestants.

 Slaysian Royale

 Brigiding won the inaugural season of Slaysian Royale.

 On 13 March 2025, World of Wonder announced that Drag Race Philippines: Slaysian Royale, a spin-off series of Drag Race Philippines, would premiere in late 2025.
 The series featured contestants from previous Drag Race Philippines series compete with Asian queens from other franchises, similar to the vs. the World format previously featured in the United Kingdom and Canada.
 The cast of the first series consisted of Brigiding and Viñas DeLuxe (both from Drag Race Philippines season 1), Arizona Brandy and Bernie (both from Drag Race Philippines season 2), Khianna (from Drag Race Philippines season 3), Ivory Glaze (from RuPaul's Drag Race Down Under season 3), Kitty Space (from Drag Race France season 2), Madame Yoko (from Drag Race Belgique season 2), Siam Phusri (from Drag Race Thailand season 3), Suki Doll (from Canada's Drag Race season 2), Sum Ting Wong (from RuPaul's Drag Race UK season 1), and Yuhua (from RuPaul's Drag Race season 10).
 The series began on 13 August 2025, with the winner receiving a cash prize of ₱2,000,000, a crown and scepter, one-year supply of cosmetics from Anastasia Beverly Hills, and a spot in the "Slaysian Royale Hall of Fame".
 During the finale on 15 October 2025, Brigiding was crowned as the first "Slaysian Royale Drag Superstar", with Viñas DeLuxe as the runner-up.